CS2103JAN2017-T15-B2/Watodo/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* The implementation of TimeParse classes was also inspired by CS2103 project team W11-C1 from August 2016's project "Linenux"

 #### Licence : [MIT](LICENSE)